 No individual proposals for papers submitted as part of a fully-formed panel in Pedagogy and Second Language Acquisition or in Literature and Culture need to be included at the time the panel is proposed.
-If a panel proposal is accepted by the Program Committee, the organizer will be responsible for obtaining from each participant a description of each paper for inclusion in the program book, and sending in those descriptions to the Program Committee Chair by September 30, 2017.
+If a panel proposal is accepted by the Program Committee, the organizer will be responsible for obtaining from each participant a description of each paper for the online program, and sending in those descriptions to the Program Committee Chair by September 30, 2020.
 These descriptions, like individual proposals, should outline the author’s plan for defending the paper’s hypothesis or advancing an interpretation.
 If a description is not sent for an individual paper on an accepted panel, that paper may be deleted from the program.

 Proposals for fully-formed panels in Linguistics should contain a concise description of the panel, consisting of a rationale for bringing the individual papers together as a panel and brief description of how each paper fits into the theme of the panel.
 Effective 2012, proposals for fully-formed panels in Linguistics must also contain a standard abstract for each individual paper in the panel.
 Panel proposals in Linguistics may be composed of the following participants:

 The first deadline allows for revision and resubmission of proposals, should reviewers deem that necessary.
 The second deadline does not allow for resubmission.
 Proposals should be no longer than 300 words.
 Detailed guidelines for proposals and published program abstracts from past years are available on the AATSEEL website.

 The Program Committee notes that all conference participants in a proposal must be AATSEEL members in good standing (or request a membership waiver) for the proposal to be sent out for review.
 Membership can be renewed online on the AATSEEL website.

 Please contact the area heads below with questions on submitting in each of the respective areas: